Tired of mealtime battles about veggie intake? Learn how to get kids to eat vegetables and spend more time enjoying family meals!

 When I get down about the girls not eating something that they ate a year or two ago, I think about what my husband often reminds me: I laid the foundation for healthy eating and hopefully (and most likely) they will come back to that as they get older.

 That doesn’t mean I stop trying to encourage their vegetable intake; rather, I have to put more thought and effort into doing so, especially at family meals.
-That’s where my top 10 tips to get kids to eat vegetables come in and I hope they help you too.
+That’s where my top 10 tips for how to get kids to eat vegetables come in and I hope they help you too.
 You don’t need to put them all into effect at once – try one new tip a week or do a few of them at a time, whatever makes the most sense for you.

-Top 10 Tips to Get Kids to Eat Vegetables
+How To Get Kids to Eat Vegetables

 - Lead by example.